Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

 \subsection{Simulation data}

-In this study, we reuse a 2D-3V simulation described in \citet{arro_spectral_2022} (hereafter referred to as run A) that was carried out using the energy-conserving semi-implicit Particle-in-Cell code ECsim \cite{lapenta_exactly_2017}, under conditions comparable to those of Earth's magnetosheath.
-The parameters of the run are tabulated in column A of Table~\ref{tab:sim_params}, indicating that the run was performed with 5000 particles per cell.
+In this study, we use a 2D-3V simulation described in \citet{arro_spectral_2022} (hereafter referred to as run A) that was carried out using the energy-conserving semi-implicit Particle-in-Cell code ECsim \cite{lapenta_exactly_2017}, under conditions comparable to those of Earth's magnetosheath.
+The main parameters of the run are tabulated in column A of Table~\ref{tab:sim_params}.

-As will become clear from the section~\ref{sec:results}, a single simulation does not produce satisfactory results when supervised learning is applied.
-Furthermore, if only a single run is given, the only possible data splits are random or chronological, which we do not consider robust tests for closure.